Ftan91/Statistical-Analysis-of-AirBnB-Listings-in-London-/README.md

 ## Acknowledgements & Data Source
 The London airbnb listings dataset is part of Airbnb, and the original source can be found on this [website](http://insideairbnb.com/).

+## Dataset & Code Background:
 This dataset describes the listing activity and metrics in London, UK for 2019 (except 2019.12).

-## Code Background:
+Dataset contains c.
+817k of AirBnb listing by host with 16 variables features describing the property type, listing details and host details to name a few.

 The key deliverables in this project can be found in the 'london_airbnb.ipynb' notebook alongside the Keynote slide.
 All of the python functions can be found seperately within the 'shuyu-finn.py' file in the 'external_modules' folder

 ## Summary:
 To start off, we have decided to narrow down the target market for our client by running two initial hypothesis test: